 Day 14: Fly to Kathmandu.
-Transfer to hotel.
-At leisure.
+Time at leisure.

-Again, a sensational take-off and scenic Himalayan flight past Chomolhari, Bhutan's second highest peak, past Kangchenjunga and Everest back to Kathmandu, where you transfer to the Dwarika's Hotel.
-The remainder of the day is at leisure for sightseeing and shopping.
+Again a sensational take-off and scenic Himalayan flight past Chomolhari, Bhutan's second highest peak, past Kangchenjunga and Everest back to Kathmandu, where you transfer to the Dwarika's Hotel.

+The rest of the day is at leisure for sightseeing or last minute shopping.